 Factor-based indexes and ETFs are gaining unprecedented popularity.
-Assets Under Management (AUM) in them have grown 22X in the last 5 years!
+Assets Under Management (AUM) in them have grown 22 times in the last 5 years!
 What factor-based indexes are, including interesting statistics, is nicely described in the article Importance of investing in factor based index funds.

-Why are factor indices/ETFs formed at all?
+Why are factor indexes/ETFs formed at all?

-Factors have demonstrated the ability to deliver excess returns or lower volatility compared to passive market cap-weighted indices.
+Factors have demonstrated the ability to deliver excess returns or lower volatility compared to passive market cap-weighted indexes.
 Those are characteristics that active fund managers consistently look for in their research.
 In this article, I will present how portfolio managers can easily achieve their goals through factor investing.

 Portfolio managers may have different objectives.
 For simplicity, let’s say an investment analyst wants to maximize profits at a similar volatility to its benchmark.
 We can create single or multifactor portfolios, I will demonstrate the differences in the next paragraphs.